junfengyu/RealTime-Linux-RM-ExampleCode/README.md

 - **Utilization Calculation**: Compute the total CPU utilization by summing up the ratio of computation time to period for each task.
 - **Utilization Bound Check**: Compare the total utilization against the RM schedulability bound.
 - **Response-Time Analysis**: Calculate the response time for each task iteratively and check if it is within the task's period (deadline).

-### Results
-Run this Python script to determine if the given set of tasks is schedulable under the Rate Monotonic Scheduling policy.
-If the total utilization is within the bound and each task's response time is within its period, then the task set is schedulable.